dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ### Expand Documents

-Right-click on a document within the Documents pane and select Expand to visualize all documents within a documents folder or all suggested codes within each document.
+Right-click on a document within the Documents tree and select Expand to visualize all documents within a documents folder or all suggested codes within each document.
 The default view is Expand Documents, with options to Collapse All.
 This allows the user to see the whole folder structure to see what options they have before they open a folder to view specific documents.

 ![Expand Documents](ExpandDoc.png)